Land Tax in Australia: What Every Property Investor Needs to Know in 2026

 What to do before buying an investment property

-- Factor it into your yield calculation.
+3. Factor it into your yield calculation.
 Net yield = (annual rent − all costs including land tax) ÷ property value.
-If that comes out below 3-4% in a capital city, the property needs serious scrutiny.
+If comes out below 3-4% in a capital city, the property needs serious scrutiny.

 The bottom line

-Land tax is one of those costs that's easy to overlook until you're staring at an assessment notice.
-For Victorian investors especially, the post-2024 landscape means thousands of dollars per year in costs that didn't exist a few years ago.
+Land tax is one of those costs That is easy to overlook until you're staring at an assessment notice.
+For Victorian investors especially, the post-2024 landscape means thousands of dollars per year in costs didn't exist a few years ago.

-Before you buy any investment property — anywhere in Australia — get the site value, calculate the land tax, and factor it into your yield.
-A property that looks profitable on rent might not survive once land tax is properly accounted for.
+Before you buy any investment property, anywhere in Australia, get the site value, calculate the land tax, and factor it into your yield.
+A property looks profitable on rent might not survive once land tax is properly accounted for.

 Frequently asked questions